Hallelujah78/BICodingChallenge/README.md

 Users can utilize the front end to request information about a country from the [REST Countries API](https://restcountries.com/).
 These requests for information go through a Node server - the back end part of Country Insights.

-The Node server receives the request from the front end, in turn makes a request to the REST Countries API using this endpoint: https://restcountries.com/v3.1/name/{name}?fullText=true, where {name} is the country name the user selected on the front end.
+The Node server receives the request from the front end and in turn makes a request to the REST Countries API using this endpoint: https://restcountries.com/v3.1/name/{name}?fullText=true, where {name} is the country name the user selected on the front end.

 Our Node server then organizes and cleans up the response from the REST Countries API, and sends that data back to the front end client so it can be rendered for the user.